dandavison/wormhole/README.md

 - Use the [MacOS app](https://github.com/dandavison/wormhole-gui) to switch projects
 - Use Wormhole URLs to link to code from Google Docs, Notion, Swimlanes.io, etc
 - Use Wormhole URLs to open code from terminal applications

+Wormhole URLs open the code in your editor/IDE at the correct line, while ensuring that your editor/IDE selects the correct project workspace for the file, and also switch your terminal emulator to that project.